-- Joe was raised by a single mother and grew up very poor.
+- My husband, Joe, was raised by a single mother and grew up very poor.
 He ended up going to Yale, then getting a law degree from Columbia, and an MBA from Stanford.
 He studied artificial intelligence in the Computer Science graduate program while he was at Stanford, and recently became a CPA.
 Sometimes he dresses up like a banana.

 - We had our own reality show, Minor Revisions.
 There’s a possibility of a second season, and I told them I’m all in if it’s called Minor Revisions: The Fulwilers in Tahiti.